Hodan Nalayeh

-Hodan Nalayeh (Hodan Naaleeye; هوذن نلايا; 1976 – July 12, 2019) was a Somali-Canadian media executive, marketing consultant, social activist and entrepreneur.
+Hodan Nalayeh (Hodan Naalleeye; هوذن نلايا; 1976 – July 12, 2019) was a Somali-Canadian media executive, marketing consultant, social activist and entrepreneur.
 She was president of the Cultural Integration Agency and vice president of Sales & Programming Development of Cameraworks Productions International.

 Early life

 Nalayeh was born in 1976 in Somalia She was raised in a large family, with four brothers and seven sisters.
 She hails from the Naleye Ahmed sub-clan of the Dhulbahante tribe.
 Her sister Dega Nalayeh is a senior vice president private client advisor with U.S. Trust.

 Along with her parents and siblings, an eight-year-old Nalayeh later emigrated to Canada in 1984.
 They initially settled in Edmonton, Alberta, before eventually moving to Toronto in 1992.

 Nalayeh attended the West Humber Collegiate Institute, a high school in Etobicoke.
 For her post-secondary education, she studied at the University of Windsor, where she received a Bachelor of Arts in communications.
 Additionally, she earned a postgraduate certificate in broadcast journalism from Seneca College.